-The Rogue offers the perfect balance of strength, style and fuel efficiency.
-With a 2020 Nissan Rogue Hybrid, you’ll get up to 35 miles per gallon in city driving as well as 26mpg on the highway.
-This crossover is so efficient that it will pay for itself at just 8 cents per mile over 10 years!
+The Rogue perfectly balances strength, style, and fuel efficiency.
+With a 2020 Nissan Rogue Hybrid, you’ll get up to 35 miles per gallon in city driving and 26mpg on the highway.
+This crossover is so efficient that it will pay for itself at just 8 cents per mile over ten years!

 According to recent sources, a redesign of this tiny crossover is planned for the 2021 model year, indicating that the 2020 Nissan Rogue would be the current generation’s last manufacturing model.
 This implies there won’t be any noticeable changes.
 This isn’t necessarily a terrible thing, given that there have been a few modifications in recent years.

 Furthermore, the latest Rogue is still a huge hit.
 It is the second most popular crossover in the United States, after only the uncontested RAV4.
 Despite the imminent arrival of the all-new model, we expect the current trend to continue.
 The design of the 2020 Nissan Rogue will be similar to previous models.
 We could see a few new items in standard equipment, but everything else should stay the same.
 We do not anticipate any significant pricing adjustments.

 Redesign of the Nissan Rogue for 2020